osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 # System components configuration

-OSIsoft adapters use JSON configuration files in a protected directory on Windows and Linux to store configuration that is read on startup.
+PI adapters use JSON configuration files in a protected directory on Windows and Linux to store configuration that is read on startup.
 While the files are accessible to view, OSIsoft recommends that you use REST or the EdgeCmd utility for any changes you make to the files.

 As part of making adapters as secure as possible, any passwords or secrets that you configure are stored in encrypted form where cryptographic key material is stored separately in a secure location.
 If you edit the files directly, the adapter may not work as expected.